telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 ## Import

-The format providers manager exposes an Import() method that takes one string argument, which specifies the extension of the file to be imported, and a Stream argument, which provides access to the file.
+The format providers manager exposes an `Import()` method that takes two arguments:
+- `string` argument - specifies the extension of the file to be imported,
+- `Stream` argument -  provides access to the file.

 The method tries to find a registered format provider that can handle the extension of the file you would like to import, and if such a provider is registered the file is imported.
 If the manager does not have an appropriate format registered, an __UnsupportedFileFormatException__ is thrown.

-__Example 3__ demonstrates how to present the user with an OpenFileDialog and try to import the selected file.
+__Example 3__ demonstrates how to present the user with an `OpenFileDialog` and try to import the selected file.
 Note that you can use the __GetOpenFileDialogFilter()__ method of the __FileDialogHelper__ class to constructs the correct filter for all registered format providers.

 #### __[C#] Example 3: Import a file using OpenFileDialog__